Fire Ambulance Police: 111

 There are regulations in force prohibiting the removal of toheroa from Waikawa Beach and limiting the removal of other shellfish.

 During holiday periods many children and others are on the roads as there are no footpaths.
 Please drive slowly.
+The speed limit on the beach is 30 Kph but please drive slowly and carefully.

 There are a couple of privately owned tractors to rescue vehicles but their availability is not guaranteed.